EmmaRubiH/portfolio1-carpenter/README.md

 ## Validator Test

 * **HTML**
-  * No errors were returned when passing trough the official
+  * No errors were returned when passing trough the official [The W3C Validator](https://validator.w3.org/#validate_by_input)
 * **CSS**
-  * No errors were found when passing through the official
+  * No errors were found when passing through the official [The CSS Validator jigsaw](https://jigsaw.w3.org/css-validator/)
 * **Accessibility**
   * I confirmed that the colors and donts chosen are easy to read and accessible by running it through lighthouse in devtools.